Prospy006/dark-quiet-death/README.md

 # Dark Quiet Death
+> “People don’t die loud.
+They die quiet.
+And they die alone.” — *Bean*

 Dark Quiet Death (DQD) is a reimagined indie game based on the fictional cult classic “A Dark Quiet Death” by Doc and Bean, featured in the show *Mythic Quest*.
 This remake was crafted by [Prospy006](https://github.com/Prospy006) and Harlak for *The Blackout Jam*, celebrating atmospheric tension, emotional storytelling, and minimalist horror.